 Go through this exercise with every aspect of your life if you need to.
 “It’s a muscle to learn how to treat ourselves with kindness.
 The more we flex that muscle, the easier it gets,” Wright explains.

-If you keep practicing this while we’re all at home, you may find it’s so easy and beneficial that you continue to live with a “good enough” mindset when life returns to normally scheduled programming.
+If you keep practicing this, you may find it’s so easy and beneficial that you continue to live with a “good enough” mindset.
 “You’ll start to see the effects of what it does and see how much more you can show up for others.
 That in itself will give you encouragement and motivation to continue,” Wright explains.
 “When we start to be more compassionate to ourselves, we become better people and that compassion comes out onto our loved one, too.
 We can’t hold them to perfection, and we become more patient and loving.”
 And that’s good for all of us, anytime.